paulsaada/Karls-Profile-Website/readme.md

-# Karl Charles Landing Page
+# Karl Charles Portfolio/Landing Page

-I created a landing page website for Karl, a fashion model, to display some of his past work and a PHP form to contact him and his social links.
+I created a portfolio/landing page website for Karl, a fashion model, to display some of his past work and a PHP form to contact him and his social links.

 ## Built With